CancerCollaboratory/dockstore-ui/app/docs/faq.md

 Use [Docker for Mac](https://docs.docker.com/engine/installation/mac/)

 Note:
 Docker behaves a bit differently on a [mac](https://docs.docker.com/docker-for-mac/osxfs/#/namespaces) than on a typical ubuntu machine.
-By default the only shared volumes are /Users, /Volumes, /tmp, /private.
+By default the only shared volumes are /Users, /Volumes, /tmp, and /private.
 Note that /var is not a shared directory (and can't be set as one).
 CWLtool uses your TMPDIR (the env variable) to setup volumes with docker, which on a Mac can default to a subdirectory of /var.
 In order to get CWLtool working on your mac, you need to set your TMPDIR to be under one of the shared volumes in Docker for Mac.
-You can do this by doing something like the following:
+You can do this by doing something similar to the following:

 ```
 export TMPDIR=/tmp/docker_tmp